LuxuryRangeRover/RoAnalytics/overpay-calculations.md

 ---

-# 3. Overpay Calculations for Valued items
+# 2. Overpay Calculations for Valued items
 - Valued Items: depend on **trading patterns, proof data, and RAP in some cases**.
   - RoAnalytics estimates overpays for these based on:
-    - [x] A detailed prediction model, that is generated from a given set of data, which is slipt into 3 different tiers: low, mid, high
+    - A detailed prediction model, that is generated from a given set of data, which is slipt into 3 different tiers: low, mid, high
-    - [x] The item’s rap to value ratio (for items less then 100,000 R$)
+    - The item’s rap to value ratio (for items less then 100,000 R$)
 - The system relies on Python-based regression models that learn the relationship between an item’s assigned value and its observed overpay ranges across multiple tiers (low, mid, high)

 - **How the Model Works**